blopa/Magento-Messenger-Chat/README.md

 # Magento Messenger Chatbox

-Add a beutyful Messenger chatbox to your Magento store in less than 5 minutes.
+Add a beautiful Messenger chatbox to your Magento store in less than 5 minutes.

 <img src="/screenshots/chatbox.gif?raw=true" width="400px">